johnf/chrome-cookies-secure/README.md

 # chrome-cookies-secure-promise

+# I am no longer working on this project, if you would like to take it over please let me know.

 Extract encrypted Google Chrome cookies for a url on Mac OS X or Linux

 This is a fork of https://github.com/bertrandom/chrome-cookies-secure which is